sparc4-dev/sparc4-pipeline-test-suite/README.md

-# sparc4-pipeline-test-suite
-Test suite for SPARC4 pipeline.
+# Test Suite for SPARC4 pipeline

+This repository contains the scripts for manual and automated tests of SPARC4 Pipeline.

+Curently under development.
+More instructions when it is ready.